okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 git clone https://github.com/oktadeveloper/okta-spring-boot-angular-auth-code-flow-example.git spring-boot-angular
 ```

-In a terminal, navigate to `okta-jenkinx` and remove the files that are no longer necessary:
+In a terminal, navigate to `okta-jenkinsx` and remove the files that are no longer necessary:

 ```bash
 cd okta-jenkinsx